 Organisation

-Atria is committed to strengthening the position of women in all their diversity.
-We do this by gathering, developing and sharing reliable knowledge about gender equality.
-Read more about our mission, ninety-year history and people.
+Atria is committed to empowering women in all their diversity.
+We do this by collecting, developing and sharing reliable knowledge on gender equality and gender equality.
+Read more about our mission, 90-year history and people.

 Mission and vision

-Demonstration heading towards the Binnenhof, where the Vrouwentroonrede (Women's King's Speech) will be pronounced.
-Activists carrying signs with the abridged text, 1986, photographer: Ine van den Broek, IAV-Atria Collection)
+Demonstration towards Binnenhof where the Women's Throne Speech will be delivered.
+Campaigners holding signs with the abbreviated text, 1986, photographer: Ine van den Broek, IAV-Atria Collection

 Atria is the knowledge institute for gender equality and women's history.
-We collect and manage resources on gender equality and women's movements, and make them widely accessible to academia and society.
+We collect and manage sources on gender equality, women's movements and gender equality and make them widely accessible to science and society.

 As an independent knowledge institute, Atria bridges the gap between research and social change.
-We support researchers, policymakers and social partners with our expertise and collection, and contribute reliable knowledge to the social debate on gender equality.
+We support researchers, policymakers and social partners with our expertise and collection and contribute reliable knowledge to the social debate on gender equality and gender equality.

-Our goal is clear: to strengthen the position of women in all their diversity and thus contribute to an inclusive and just society.
+Our goal is clear: to empower women in all their diversity and thus contribute to an inclusive and just society.

 History

 Atria manages one of the oldest collections on women and gender worldwide.
 In 1935, Rosa Manus, Johanna Naber and Willemijn Posthumus-van der Goot founded the International Archive for the Women's Movement (IAV).
-They did this to collect and preserve women's heritage and to stimulate scientific research on the position of women.
+They did so to collect and preserve women's heritage and to stimulate scholarly research on the position of women.

 In July 1940, the collection was looted by the Germans.
 After the war, only 10% was recovered.
-It was not until 1992 that old IAV archives were found in Moscow, and after lengthy negotiations, they were finally returned in May 2003.
+It was only in 1992 that old IAV archives were recovered in Moscow and, after long negotiations, they were finally returned in May 2003.
 Read more about the looted archives here.

 Partners

-Atria regularly collaborates with heritage institutions in The Netherlands and abroad, universities and scientific institutes, social organisations, museums, and local and national government.
+Atria regularly collaborates with heritage institutions at home and abroad, universities and scientific institutes, civil society organisations, museums, local and national government.

 People

-Atria employs more than twenty-five enthusiastic professionals in the Collection and Research, Communication and Staff departments.
-In addition, a number of fellows, affiliated researchers and ambassadors are affiliated with Atria.
+Over twenty-five enthusiastic professionals work at Atria in the Collections and Research, Communication and Staff departments.
+There are also a number of fellows, affiliated researchers and ambassadors attached to Atria.
 The Supervisory Board consists of four members.

 The Johanna W.A.
-Naber Prize is awarded annually to the best thesis in the field of women's or gender history.
-The prize is awarded by Atria and VVG, a platform for women's and gender history.
+Naber Prize goes annually to the best graduation thesis in the field of women's or gender history.
+The prize is awarded by Atria and VVG platform for women's and gender history.

 ANBI